 Researchers have discovered recently that traumatic experiences become encoded in the mind in the form of images, almost like a camera taking a photograph.
-Therefore, visual art may offer a unique way to express traumatic images, bringing them to consciousness in a less threatening way than words.
-Art Therapy is not about being an “artist”, (no artistic talent is needed) rather it is the willingness to express feelings and thoughts using materials such as markers, crayon, pastel, collage, and/or clay.
+Visual art may offer a unique way to express traumatic images, bringing them to consciousness in a less threatening way than words.
+One does not have to be considered an artist to express themselves in this form.

 Neurofeedback is Brainstate Management Training, sometimes referred to as a “self-regulation” modality, that can help with a wide variety of presenting symptoms.
 Training with Neurofeedback helps your brain and your central nervous system communicate and execute better, dramatically reducing many presenting symptoms and thus improving your quality of life.